7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Winter

-Unlike many other European cities, the peak month in Strasbourg is December, when the Christmas Market takes place.
-Even though the weather will be cold, expect big crowds and high-priced hotel rooms.
+Unlike many other European cities, Strasbourg is very popular in December when their Christmas Market takes place.
+Even though the weather will be cold, expect big crowds and high-prices.

 How Many Days in Strasbourg?